It’s 11 p.m. on a Tuesday and you’re completely wired.

 If you’re a fan of cozy, spicy scents, you might want to try diffusing our Moonglow essential oil blend.

-There’s an entire universe of essential oils out there, and we encourage you to check out our upcoming essential oil blending workshops to find out more.
-In these classes, you’ll learn all about the benefits of essential oils and how to use them properly.
+There’s an entire universe of essential oils out there.
+If you're curious to know more we encourage you to check out one of our upcoming candle making workshops.
+In these classes, you’ll learn all about the benefits of essential oils used in candle-making and the art of blending them.
 We’ll see you there!